krystinli/Legoland/stats_basics/13_Power.md

 <br />

 ### Questions
-**If decrease the effect size by half, how to adjust sample size to achieve the same statistical power, assume standard deviation remains the same?**
+**Q1: If decrease the effect size by half, how to adjust sample size to achieve the same statistical power, assume standard deviation remains the same?**
 - 4 times, 1.05 * 1.05